aoanla/SRDBlog-Src/posts/2019/05/arde-spanish-champs.rst

 Whilst it's not true for every country, the history of National Tournaments in Roller Derby is often tied up with legitimate organisation and representation within that nation.
 (For example: the French
 Championnat is, in a sense, what it is, *because* it is backed by the FFRS).

 Whilst Spain has had a `national tournament`_ since 2016, this was run by the Spanish Skating Federation.
-That body, as with several around the world, does not well reflect the interests of Roller Derby, having a particular alignment with World Skate.
+That body, as with several around the world, does not well reflect the interests of Roller Derby, having a particular alignment with World Skate; this extended to them not providing any support to the Spanish national team at the last World Cup in 2018.

 .. _national tournament: http://aoanla.pythonanywhere.com/NationalTournaments.html